benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ### Checks

-You *may* see one or more status checks on your pull request.
+You *may* see one or more [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) on your pull request.
 Checks are automated tests that run against your proposed changes to enforce certain rules (such as formatting, spelling, or style).
 If a check fails, you'll need to fix the problem before your pull request can be merged.
 You can click "details" next to a failed check to learn more.
-[Official docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).

 ### When to use an issue vs. a pull request vs. a discussion vs. a markdown file vs. a project board